 - Ticket Price: 90 NOK

 - Time Required: 02:00 Hrs

-- Tags: Museum, History Museum, Estate, Educational Site, Historical Site, Hill, Tomb, Specialty Museum, Heritage Building
+- Tags: Museums, History Museums, Estate, Educational Site, Historical Site, Hill, Tomb, Specialty Museums, Heritage Building

 Loosely translating to Trolls Hill in English, Troldhaugen is the erstwhile home of a famous Norwegian composer, Edvard Greig.
 Dubbed as one of the most romantic spots in Norway, the moment you set foot in this massive estate, you’ll be transported back into the 19th century and feel inspiration in the air.
 Don’t be alarmed if you find yourself what could be an original composition- the Troldhaugen was known to inspire many musical compositions of that era.